Q26 (New York City bus)

 The Q26 bus route constitutes a public transit line in Queens, New York City.
-It runs primarily along 46th Avenue and Hollis Court Boulevard, between a major bus-subway hub in Flushing and the intersection of Hollis Court and Francis Lewis Boulevards in Fresh Meadows.
-The route is now operated by MTA Regional Bus Operations under the New York City Transit brand.
+It runs primarily along College Point Boulevard, 46th Avenue and Hollis Court Boulevard, between the intersections of 110th Street/14th Avenue in College Point and Hollis Court and Francis Lewis Boulevards in Fresh Meadows.
+The route is operated by MTA Regional Bus Operations under the MTA Bus Company brand.

 The Q26 was founded in 1931 and was operated by the North Shore Bus Company until 1947.
-The route initially ran from Flushing to Queens Village but was cut back to Fresh Meadows in 1957.
-Weekend and overnight service was discontinued in 1995, and off-peak weekday service was cut back in 2010, making the Q26 a rush-hour-only bus route.
+The route initially ran from Flushing to Queens Village but was cut back from Queens Village to Fresh Meadows in 1957.
+Weekend and overnight service was discontinued in 1995, and off-peak weekday service was cut back in 2010, making the Q26 a rush-hour-only bus route between Flushing and Fresh Meadows.
+On June 29, 2025, service was expanded back to 24 hours and extended north from Flushing to College Point via College Point Boulevard.
+At night, service runs only from College Point to Flushing.

 Route description and service

-The Q26 begins at the New York City Subway's Flushing–Main Street station at Roosevelt Avenue and Union Street.
-Service then turns right onto Bowne Street and left on Sanford Avenue.
+The Q26 begins at the College Point Line's terminal at 110th Street and 14th Avenue, and follows the former trolley route to Northern Boulevard.
+After running on Main Street and Kissena Boulevard, interchanging with the IRT Flushing Line subway at Flushing–Main Street, Long Island Rail Road's Port Washington Branch at Flushing–Main Street, and several other bus routes, it turns right onto Bowne Street and left on Sanford Avenue.
 Buses then continue east via Parsons Boulevard until 46th Avenue, and proceed until the avenue becomes Hollis Court Boulevard at Utopia Parkway.
 Then buses turn left at 58th Avenue and right at Francis Lewis Boulevard to the terminal at 58th Avenue.
 Buses then head out of service and go south via Francis Lewis Boulevard and turn onto Hollis Court Boulevard to start westbound service at 58th Avenue.

 Westbound service heads northwest via Hollis Court Boulevard until Utopia Parkway, when the street becomes 46th Avenue.
 It then turns right onto Parsons Boulevard, left on Sanford Avenue and right on Bowne Street.
-Buses then head west onto Roosevelt Avenue and terminate after Union Street.
-To return into service eastbound, buses head right on Main Street, left on 39th Avenue, left onto Prince Street and left back onto Roosevelt Avenue.
+Buses then continue onto Main Street, College Point Boulevard, and 14th Avenue back to 110th Street.

-Q26 service only operates during weekday rush hours, running to Flushing from 5:30 to 9 a.m. and from 3 to 7:50 p.m., and running to Fresh Meadows from 6 to 8:30 a.m. and 3:20 to 8:20 p.m.
+Overnight service from College Point terminates at the Flushing–Main Street station in Flushing.